jharoian-mchp/hub-75/docs/Prepare BeagleV-Fire on Windows.md

 ### Copy new Kernel to BeagleV-Fire

 Mount the BeagleV-Fire as a USB drive again.
-When mounted, there will be two drives.
-One will contain the current beaglev_fire.itb (1D5C_EFDA) and the other is the root file system.
+When mounted, there will be multiple drives.
+One will contain the current beaglev_fire.itb and the other is the root file system.
+Windows will complain about the root file system.
+Do **not** instruct it to fix or format the drive.

 In the boot partition, rename beaglev_fire.itb to a new name like beaglev_fire_orig.itb.
 If something goes wrong, the board can be mounted and the original file can be put back (renamed again) and the board will boot without having to reimage the whole eMMC.